 The New Age of Human-Centric Internet

 What it feels like while online?
 We might feel anything, apart from privacy or inner tranquility.
 Exposure on the internet is considered inevitable and we are made to agree with total insecurity as the price we all have to pay for using it.
-It goes without saying, that vulnerability is internet’s core feature.
+It goes without saying, that vulnerability is the internet’s core feature.
 Let’s sort out what is standing behind this trait.

 A programmatic supply chain study carried out by PWC for ISBA found out that the average distinct supply chain for delivering ad impression from top British advertiser to top British publisher is nearly 300.
 The same, clear outcome was presented in the UK’s Information Commissioner’s Office report.